django/deps/final/0001-dep-process.rst

 3. A **Process** DEP describes a process surrounding Django, or proposes a change to (or an event in) a process.
-Process DEPs are like Feature DEPs but apply to areas other than the Django language itself.
+Process DEPs are like Feature DEPs but apply to areas other than the Django framework itself.
 They may propose an implementation, but not to Django's codebase; they often require community consensus; unlike Informational DEPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include